peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ## Obtaining Birth Data from Astro-Databank

-**A Note on Reproducibility:** The Astro-Databank (ADB) is a live research database that is continuously updated.
-Re-fetching the data today will not yield the exact dataset used in this study.
-While the data preparation pipeline is fully deterministic, this initial data extraction is the sole exception.

-To ensure perfect, bit-for-bit replication of the original findings, researchers **must** use the static export file included in the project repository: `data/sources/adb_raw_export.txt`.
+This guide supports two distinct research paths.

+**Path 1: Direct Replication (Validating Original Findings)** The Astro-Databank (ADB) is a live research database.
+To directly replicate and validate the original study's results, it is essential to use the static data files included in this repository.
+This approach ensures that you are working with the identical dataset used for the original analysis, providing the most stable baseline for comparison.

+**Path 2: Conceptual Replication (Creating a New Dataset)** For researchers wishing to perform a conceptual replication or conduct new research, the framework provides a fully automated pipeline to generate a fresh dataset.
+The instructions below describe how to use the provided scripts to create a new, up-to-date export from the live ADB.
+Note that this will yield a different dataset than the one used in the original study.

-The data fetching process described below has been fully automated.
-The instructions detail how to use the provided script to generate a new, up-to-date export.
-The original manual steps are retained at the end of this section for methodological transparency.
+The original manual data extraction steps are retained at the end of this section for methodological transparency.

 ### Automated Data Fetching (Recommended)